jatuhurrra/starter-hugo-academic/content/authors/admin/_index.md

 At the same time, I'm working on a few projects in NLP namely; <b>Syllable Tokenization</b> and <b>Corpus Building</b> with <a href="https://sites.google.com/site/tarowtnb/">Prof. Taro Watanabe</a> and <a href="https://hshindo.com/">Asst.
 Prof. Hiroyuki Shindo</a> from the <a href="https://nlp.naist.jp/en/">Natural Language Processing Lab</a> at NAIST.

-I am equally very fortunate to be working with <a href="http://www.jp.honda-ri.com/en/">HONDA Research Institute Japan (HRI-JP)</a> as a Research Intern and my work is primarily focused on <b>Intent Recognition in Language</b>.
+I am equally very fortunate to be working with <a href="http://www.jp.honda-ri.com/en/">HONDA Research Institute Japan (HRI-JP)</a> as a Part time Researcher and my work is primarily focused on <b>Intent Recognition in Language</b>.
 I am affiliated with the Cooperative Intelligence Department, where I am advised by Eric Nichols.

 Previously, I was a Research Student at <a href="https://www.kyoto-u.ac.jp/en"> Kyoto University</a>, at <a href="https://www.db.soc.i.kyoto-u.ac.jp/doku.php/en:start"> Yoshikawa Lab </a> in the <a href="https://www.i.kyoto-u.ac.jp/en/"> Graduate School of Informatics </a>.
 While there, I was supervised and mentored by <a href="https://www.db.soc.i.kyoto-u.ac.jp/~yoshikawa/index-en.html"> Prof. Masatoshi Yoshikawa </a> on several methods especially related to: Information Retrieval, Databases, Human Computer Interface design and Artificial Intelligence.